-Following the United States Supreme Court's decision in United States v.
+Following the U.S. Supreme Court's decision in United States v.
 Windsor to strike down section 3 of the Defense of Marriage Act (DOMA), U.S. Citizenship and Immigration Services (USCIS) has been directed to review immigration visa petitions filed on behalf of a same-sex spouse in the same manner as those filed on behalf of an opposite-sex spouse.
 In the wake of the Court's 2015 Obergefell v.
-Hodges decision legalizing gay marriage in all states, there likely will be an uptick in green card applications among gay and lesbians.
+Hodges decision legalizing gay marriage in all states, there likely will be an uptick in green card applications among same-sex couples.

 The immigration visa application process can be tedious.
-For more information, you may visit FindLaw's Green Card section.
-Below, we will discuss several facts about same-sex green card marriage.
+Below, we discuss several facts about same-sex green card marriage.

 Petitioning for Your Spouse

 As a U.S. citizen or lawful permanent resident in a same-sex marriage to a foreign national, you can sponsor your spouse for a family-based immigrant visa.
 Your eligibility to petition for your spouse, and your spouse's admissibility as an immigrant, is determined according to applicable immigration law and can't be denied due to the same-sex nature of your marriage.
 You may file a Form I-130 and any required accompanying application.

 Generally, the law of the place where your marriage was celebrated determines whether the marriage is legally valid for purposes of immigration.
 USCIS applies relevant laws to determine the validity of a same-sex marriage.
 The state in which you're domiciled, or in which you currently reside, doesn't determine whether USCIS will recognize a marriage as valid.
 You can file an immigration visa petition for your spouse even if you have moved to another state after getting married.

 Same-Sex Green Card Marriage: New Petitions and Applications